 The Adjudicative Reporting Dashboard provides stakeholders and industry with a comprehensive, online report of the OEB’s overall adjudicative performance, updated mid-way through and at the end of each fiscal year.

-- Of all decisions issued to date, 68% were issued more than 14 days in advance of the decision metric date.
+Of all decisions issued, 80% were issued early, more than 14 days in advance of the decision metric date.

-- The OEB, on average, has performed well with respect to decision writing timelines partly due to six rate applications achieving full settlement.
+The OEB, on average, performed well with respect to decision writing timelines partly due to 14 rate applications achieving full settlement.

 Total Decisions Issued

-The majority of decisions (78%) issued by the OEB were heard by Delegated Authority.
+The majority of decisions (78%) issued by the OEB were heard by OEB staff who have been delegated the authority to make determinations for the OEB (Delegated Authority).
 This is consistent with historical trends.
 Over the last five fiscal years, on average 79% of decisions were issued by Delegated Authority.

-73% of the decisions issued in Q1 and Q2 of Fiscal 2021-2022 were for applications related to electricity.
+78% of the decisions issued were for applications related to electricity.

-Over half (52%) of the decisions issued were for Licence applications; Rates comprised 24% of decisions, followed by Facilities (18%) and MAADs (6%).
+42% of all the decisions issued were for Licence applications; Rates comprised 38% followed by Facilities (15%) and Mergers, Acquisitions, Amalgamations, and Divestitures or MAADs (5%).

 The OEB met the decision writing timelines 100% of the time.